Schick01/Schick01/README.md

 ⚽ In the future, I would like to apply my skills to sports data analysis to extract valuable insights and develop innovative applications.

-🚀 Always eager to learn new technologies and enhance my skills in software development and data modeling.
+🚀 Always curious to learn new technologies and improve my skills in software development and data analysis.